Things to do in Bothel, Cumbria

 Also known as Bothill, Boald, and as described on Christopher Saxons map of 1576, Bodell, this was because the old English used a barred (d) which was pronounced (th).

-This delightful rural agricultural village has a history dating back to Roman times, close by was the Roman Fort of Caermot which was probably used as an observation post and a signal station.
-As the prefix 'Caer' applied by celtic peoples to a walled or fortified place would imply, also another fort known as 'The Battery' is a small British earthwork of irregular form, lying a small distance to the north of Caermot.
+Close to Bothel was the Roman Fort of Caermot, which was probably used as an observation post and a signal station, as the prefix 'Caer' applied by Celtic peoples to a walled or fortified place, would imply.

 'Bothel Hall' another grade II listed building at the north end of the village mid 18th century with 19th century alterations.

 The old sluice water mill in School Lane is mentioned as far back as 1599 when an application was made by Thomas Ellys of Bothel to extend the Bothel water corn mill.

 'Woodford House' was once the butcher's shop - here the original Cumberland sausage was made, and sadly the last breed of Cumberland Pig died at the farm of Mr Tom Thirwall - Bothel Craggs Farm.

 Today sausages are still made and sold in Bothel at Skiddaw Farm.

 According to Hopes Legendary Lore, at Bothel a stream rises from a well which supplies the village with water.

 The proverbial 'Oldest Inhabitant' asserted that this stream ran blood on the day of King Charles's martyrdom.

 The village still has three wells and the one in the centre of the village constantly runs with water.